Handoff Strategies

 # Concierge routes to specialists

-- from: Concierge
+- from_agent: Concierge

-to: AuthAgent
+to_agent: AuthAgent

 type: announced # Auth is sensitive - always greet

-- from: Concierge
+- from_agent: Concierge

-to: InvestmentAdvisor
+to_agent: InvestmentAdvisor

 type: discrete # Seamless handoff